Music composition and arranging

 I am as comfortable with jazz, rock, folk, blues, new age, ambient, and electronica as I am with classical forms, and the scores I've written for television and multimedia reflect that range.
 My specialty is creating authentic-sounding instrumental music with electronic instruments: "orchestral sound on a MIDI budget".

-Feel free to contact me with any questions about music and sound design, and ask for a demo CD or (if you're in a hurry) download some samples:
+Feel free to contact me with any questions about music and sound design.
+Download some samples:

 Here are some projects I've done…